syncfusion-content/wpf-docs/wpf/Scheduler/ContextMenu-Commands.md

 ## Appointment context menu

-You can set the context menu for schedule appointments by using `SfScheduler.AppointmentContextMenu` property. `AppointmentContextMenu` will be displayed only on appointments are right clicked.
+You can set the context menu for schedule appointments by using the `SfScheduler.AppointmentContextMenu` property.
+The `AppointmentContextMenu` will be displayed only on appointments that are right-clicked.

 >**NOTE**
-The menu item which binds the `SchedulerCommands.Add` command will be disabled in `AppointmentContextMenu`.
+The menu item which binds the `SchedulerCommands.Add` command will be disabled in the `AppointmentContextMenu`.
 The `DataContext` for the context menu is `SchedulerContextMenuInfo` Command parameter of menu item should bound to context menu's data context when using the commands in `SchedulerCommands`.
-In month view, `AppointmentContextMenu` opens when `MonthViewSettings.AppointmentDisplayMode` is `AppointmentDisplayMode.Appointment`.
+In month view, the `AppointmentContextMenu` opens when the `MonthViewSettings.AppointmentDisplayMode` is set to `AppointmentDisplayMode.Appointment`.

 {% tabs %}
 {% highlight xaml %}